-The Let’s Talk Trash team is an initiative of the qathet Regional District’s Waste Reduction Education Program.
+Let’s Talk Trash is the qathet Regional District’s Waste Reduction Education Program.
 The City of Powell River is located within the qathet Regional District.

 Our mission is: